 A dupatta is a large scarf that is often paired with many ethnic Indian garments for women, such as a kurta, kurti, salwar kameez or ghagra choli.
 Traditionally, it was worn as a symbol of modesty, but today it is also used as a fashion accessory to make a style statement.
 In fact, it is not uncommon to see young women draping attractive dupattas over shirts or t-shirts, to jazz up their formal or semi-formal outfits.
+Smaller dupattas are also called stoles and are often used as a scarf around the neck.

 A dupatta is alternatively known as orni, orna, chunri, chunni, chadar or ghunghat in various parts of India.